samolego/face-detector-inference-playground/readme.md

 Obtain [buffalo model from InsightFace](https://github.com/deepinsight/insightface/releases).
 Note: this was tested with buffalo_l.
 Extract the det_10g.onnx file from the downloaded zip file and place it in the same directory as the executable.
+Prepare your images (note: 640x640 is recommended) and run the tool.

 ### Basic Command Structure